ahakrami98/vimeo/README.md

 ## Introduction

-This documentation provides an overview of the YouTube Clone project developed for the Software Design class.
+This documentation provides an overview of the YouTube Clone project developed for the Software Design class [ Dr.Karegar ] .
 The project aims to replicate the core features of YouTube, allowing users to search and view videos and channels.
 It leverages modern web technologies to deliver a user-friendly and engaging experience.

 ## Useability